cesipy/bsc-code/README.md

 **other**
+- [ ] what are my baselines: VILT vs uninitialized bert
+	- [ ] how to use baseline that is not using fusion?
+		- eg: fusion from hadamard product at the end... so only no coatts has still fusion. way to finetune without having to use the final concat/fusion
 - [ ] adamw adjusted to the typical vilbert params: https://github.com/facebookresearch/vilbert-multi-task/blob/f22b84a9918a9aea2106e14ac1f6b32ad71492e3/train_concap.py#L465

 - [ ] Statistical test: do cross-attention layers have significantly lower entropy (more focused)?